 Often considered as the icon of London, Big Ben is one of the most visited and photographed landmarks in the city.
 The arresting sound of the clock striking from the tower is not gone unnoticed by the visitors.
 Another closely associated structure with the tower is the Westminster Palace, also known as the Houses of Parliament.
 The Palace is considered as the ‘Heart of the British Politics’ and this is where the nation’s leaders have come together for several decades and made history.
 If possible do make a point to visit after dusk to catch these buildings all lit up with golden lights.

 2. London Eye

-This world famous giant wheel is very popular among the tourists visiting London as it provides 360 degree panoramic view of London from the Big Ben upto the Buckingham Palace as you take 30 minute ride in it.
+This world-famous giant wheel is very popular among the tourists visiting London as it provides a 360-degree panoramic view of London from the Big Ben up to the Buckingham Palace as you take a 30-minute ride in it.
 Also, the London Eye is famous for its grand fireworks display with well-synchronized light and music on the New Year’s Eve.

 3. Buckingham Palace